aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 ./setup.sh <S3 bucket for storing temporary artifacts>
 ```

-See the [pipelines](../pipelines/) folder for instructions on how to continuously deploy this example.
+See the 'api-service-codedeploy-pipeline' example in the [pipelines](../pipelines/) folder for instructions on how to continuously deploy this example with CodePipeline's ["ECS (Blue/Green)" deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-ECS).

 ### EKS on Fargate

-The [cdk](infra/cdk/) folder contains examples of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and deploy it to EKS on Fargate.
+The [cdk](infra/cdk/) folder contains examples of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and deploy it to EKS on Fargate, using a [CloudFormation custom resource to run kubectl](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-eks-legacy.KubernetesResource.html).
 Note that this example does not currently have a continuous deployment pipeline example.

 First, install [kubectl](https://github.com/kubernetes/kubectl) and [eksctl](https://github.com/weaveworks/eksctl).